jasminetan/Kotlin-Swift-Language-Comparison/Kotlin-Documentation/NameSpaces.md

-**Namespaces**, called **Packages** in Kotlin, are used to bundle up the classes and functions of a source file for use in another file.
+Although Kotlin does not strictly have Namespaces, it does have a very similar construct, called **Packages**.
+Packages in Kotlin are used to bundle up the classes and functions of a source file for use in another file.

 To create a package, use the *package* keyword followed by its name: